Translation by Clara Zanon

-The Galleria Centro Steccata of Parma, interested in Brevi’s work since its beginning, has been following it for years, displaying it in solo or group exhibitions on the gallery premises and at the most important art fairs in Bologna, Milano, Torino, Verona, Padova, Parma, Bari, Bolzano, Pavia, Genova, Basilea, Parigi, Londra, Innsbuck.
+Several galleries exhibit his work in the most important art fairs in Bologna, Milano, Torino, Verona, Padova, Parma, Bari, Bolzano, Pavia, Genova, Basilea, Parigi, Londra, Innsbuck, Rome.

 He can praisen his curriculum solo and group exhibitions in Italy and abroad, at museum, private galleries and public areas.